Background pattern

 • Digoxin (used to treat heart problems).

-• Methotrexate (chemotherapy medication used at high doses for cancer treatment) – if you are taking high doses of methotrexate, your doctor may temporarily interrupt your treatment with Emanera.
+• Methotrexate (chemotherapy medicine used at high doses in the treatment of cancer) – if you are taking high doses of methotrexate, your doctor may temporarily stop your treatment with Emanera.

 • Tacrolimus (organ transplant).

-If your doctor has prescribed antibiotics amoxicillin and clarithromycin, in addition to Emanera, to treat ulcers caused by Helicobacter pylori, it is very important to inform your doctor if you are taking any other medication.
+If your doctor has prescribed the antibiotics amoxicillin and clarithromycin along with Emanera to treat ulcers caused by Helicobacter pylori, it is very important that you inform your doctor if you are taking any other medicine.

 Taking Emanera with food and drinks